Man Forced to Obey Child Support Order Despite Failed Paternity Test

 For those residing throughout Southern California, including the City of Los Angeles, Whitmarsh Family Law, PC serves as a leading resource for legal issues in the family law arena, including those involving paternity.
 Our team of skilled litigators is extremely well versed in the many facets of California family law and can work with you and your family to find a solution that meets everyone’s needs, not just now, but well as in the future as well.

 Dealing with family-related matters can often be difficult, but there are resources and support services available to you.
-To get started, we invite you to call the law office of Whitmarsh Family Law, PC at (310) 552-3505 to schedule a preliminary consultation to assess your paternity case.
+To get started, we invite you to call the divorce law office of Whitmarsh Family Law, PC at (310) 552-3505 to schedule a preliminary consultation to assess your paternity case.